 To convert parameter estimates scaled by µ (i.e., T and ) to demographic units, we used a per generation mutation of 2.7 %/MYr as generally used for rodents of the genus Apodemus (eg. Michaux et al., 2003; 2005).
 Assuming a generation time (G) for A. agrarius of 0.5 year, population divergence time (T) can be converted to calendar years (t in years) and estimates of population mutation rates (1, 2, and A) can be converted to estimates of effective population size parameters (N1, N2, NA, respectively, in number of individuals).
 To integrate the uncertainty related to the mutation rate and the generation time in the estimated parameters scaled by the mutation rate (T and ), we converted the parameters using the extreme values of µ and G. We applied the same conservative approach for the credible intervals, taking the extreme 90% HPD values obtained using the two plausible values of µ and G.

 Migration parameters in the model can be used to obtain population migration rates (i.e., the effective number of migrants per generation), using an estimate of (i.e., 2Nm = m/2) (21).
 2N1m1 and 2N2m2 are the effective number of migrants per generation into population 1 and 2 respectively.

-To explore if natural selection acted on our cytb dataset we used the McDonald-Kreitman test (McDonald & Kreitman, 1991) using DNASP.
-We used a Fisher’s exact test to determine whether the ratio of synonymous and nonsynonymous substitutions differs between two categories: polymorphisms that are variable within A. agrarius and A. sylvaticus and polymorphisms that distinguish these two species (i.e., fixed differences).
+We also roughly estimated the timing of demographic expansion of each group and subgroup using the mode of mismatch distribution Tau calculated in DNASP (Librado & Rozas, 2009) and expressed as Tau =2µt, where t is the expansion time in number of generations and µ is the mutation rate for the whole sequence.

 Microsatellite data analysis